Olympus TG-5 vs Panasonic GH5

 |11.||Olympus E-PM1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |15.||Panasonic TS7||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the GH5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the TG-5 and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the TG-5 followed on from the Olympus TG-4.
+Both the TG-5 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The GH5 was replaced by the Panasonic GH5 II, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Panasonic GH5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.